target/pull-request-code-coverage/README.md

 ### Jvm based projects
 For java/koltin based projects you need jacoco files that goes as an input to this plugin.
 How to generate jacoco files is outside the scope of this project.
-Once you have that jacoco file, you can pass that path to coverage_file parameters as shown in an example below
+Once you have that jacoco file, you can pass that path to coverage_file parameter as shown  below

 ```yaml
 - name: check-pr-code-coverage